SocheathSok/HI_IDS_Final/README.md

 <!-- Description -->
 In this project, the goal was to create a prototype of an impact detection system.
+The accelerometer is powered by a portable battery and programmed in such a way as to detect the amount of force inflicted on the helmet.
+This continuous data is, then, sent toward the mobile app to be plotted.
+A threshold value is set so that if the force exceeds the concussion level, a warning will be displayed on the app.
+Additionally, other screens were also set up to display basic information about the projects and team members inside the app.

 <!-- Include externals file that you need to run the program -->
- ## Requirements
- Video Demo
+ ## Demo
  - [Testing][Video]
+ - [Mobile App]

 <!-- Include your major tools and frameworks -->